ibm-telemetry/telemetry-js/README.md

    > [TODO: badge or SVG graphic]
    >
-   > This package uses IBM Telemetry to collect metric data.
+   > This package uses IBM Telemetry to collect metrics data.
 By installing this package as a
    > dependency you are agreeing to telemetry collection.
 To opt out, see
    > [Opting out of IBM Telemetry data collection](https://github.com/ibm-telemetry/telemetry-js/tree/main#opting-out-of-ibm-telemetry-data-collection).
    > For more information on the data being collected, please see